Dallas: (972) 548-0088

 The two most common types of residential home insulation include cellulose loose-fill and fiberglass batts.
 While these two types of insulation differ from each other, water affects them in the same way.

 If you see loose, gray fibers in your attic or crawlspace, that means your home has cellulose loose-fill insulation.
-Many choose cellulose loose-fill insulation because of its insulating properties and that it's an eco-friendly option.
+Many choose cellulose loose-fill insulation because of its insulating properties and because it’s an eco-friendly option.

 Because this type of insulation features plant fibers, that means it can pick up moisture like a sponge.
 If a small section of the insulation is wet, you might be able to get away with replacing only the affected area.
 It might also be possible to dry it out.